gothinkster/angular-realworld-example-app/README.md

 # Getting started

 Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
-We use [Yarn](https://yarnpkg.com) to manage the dependencies, so we strongly recommend you to use it. you can install it from [Here](https://yarnpkg.com/en/docs/install), then run `yarn install` to resolve all dependencies (might take a minute).
+You can `npm install` to resolve all dependencies (might take a minute).

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.